-Any way you slice it, this healthy powerhouse of a squash is all about easy: easy to grow, easy to harvest, easy to use in the kitchen.
-Zucchini fruit, or squash, is edible at any stage of maturity, but it tastes best when it's young and tender, long before it balloons into a caveman club.
-Growing your own zucchini not only gives you access the fruit at its prime; it also means you can harvest the delicate and delicious yellow flowers of this prolific plant.
+Any way you slice it, this healthy powerhouse squash is easy to grow, easy to harvest,and easy to use in the kitchen.
+Zucchini squash, is edible at any stage of maturity, but it tastes best when it's young and tender, long before it balloons into a caveman club.
+Growing your own zucchini not only gives you access when it's in its prime; it also means you can harvest the delicate and delicious yellow flowers of this prolific plant.

-Generally, it's best to harvest regular zucchini fruit when it's about 5" to 7" long.
-Harvest round zucchini when it's about the size of a billiard ball -- there's a reason one of the most popular round zucchinis is called "Eight Ball.
+Generally, it's best to harvest this squash when it's about 5" to 7" long.
+Harvest round zucchini when it's about the size of a billiard ball—there's a reason one of the most popular round zucchinis is called "Eight Ball."

 If desired, you can harvest them even smaller.
 Baby zucchini (around 2" to 4" long) are favorites in restaurants and farmer's markets, thanks to their mild, sweet flavor and attractive appearance.
-You can also harvest small squash while the flower is still attached.
-A popular way to cook these is to fill the flowers with cheese and batter and fry the whole thing -- fruit and flower -- at once.
+You can also harvest small squash with the flower attached.
+A popular way to cook these is to fill the flowers with cheese and batter and fry the whole thing—fruit and flower—at once.

 Harvesting Zucchini Flowers